 These questions determine whether your vision is achievable:

-- What is your budget?
+What is your budget?
 Be honest about the total amount available, including contingency for unexpected issues.
 Underestimating budget is the most common cause of failed projects.
+If you are not sure what your project should cost, our Cost Estimator can give you a realistic range based on genre, platform, and features.

-- What is your timeline?
+What is your timeline?
 When do you need to launch, and why?
 External deadlines like seasonal events or funding milestones create hard constraints.
+Our Timeline Estimator can help you understand whether your timeline is realistic for your scope.

 Technical Requirements